dev4cloud/learning-docker-the-hard-way/docs/01-about.md

  - Provisioning VMs is slow and elaborate.
 They are many tools like [Vagrant](https://www.vagrantup.com/) or [Ansible](https://www.ansible.com/) which help creating and configuring VMs in a highly automated fashion.
 Nevertheless, preparing a VM still requires at best several minutes until it is booted, configured and ready for use.

  - VMs are heavyweight and introduce lots of overhead since each host OS comes with its own kernel.
-When placing multiple VMs on a single host machines, a large portion of the resources (physical/virtual CPUs, RAM, disk space, network bandwidth) is occupied by the OSes themselves and cannot be used for productive workload.
+When placing multiple VMs on a single host machines, a large portion of the resources (physical/virtual CPUs, RAM, disk space, network bandwidth) is occupied by the OSes themselves plus the hypervisor and cannot be used for productive workload.

 This brings us to the question if a certain degree of process isolation can alternatively be achieved without having to cope with such an overhead in terms of time, efforts and hardware resources.<br/>